Maximizing Sales with Non-Monetary Service Value

 Skilled negotiators are careful in what they reveal while also trying to uncover information about the other party.
 In uncovering non-monetary value, they might use the Ask Open Questions Negotiation Behavior to dig deeper into an objection to price.

 Carefully listening to the response, they might learn that the company has had trouble with late deliveries in the past.
 Instead of lowering prices, they could offer assurances on delivery schedules to help address this pain point.
-That’s the power of alternate negotiables.
+That’s the power of alternative negotiables.

 How to Communicate Non-Monetary Value Effectively